 Books - Give the gift of knowledge with books made from paper, and consider purchasing from secondhand bookstores or libraries.

-Reusable Containers & Baskets - Gift wrapped in reusable items, the gift that keeps on giving
+Reusable Containers & Baskets - Gift wrapped in reusable items, the gift that keeps on giving.
+Look for products made with sustainable materials.

 Sustainable Clothing - Look for items made with cotton or other natural fibers & avoid synthetic fabrics like polyester, acrylic, and nylon which are made with plastic